Yuyitax/05-Work-Day-Scheduler/README.md

 ## URL to launch website

-**Please View the Final page here: [View APIs Quiz Website](https://yuyitax.github.io/05-Work-Day-Scheduler/)
+**Please use the following link to view the website: [Work Day Scheduler Website](https://yuyitax.github.io/05-Work-Day-Scheduler/)

 ---